March 7, 2022

 Many online retailers and digital brands, on the other hand, have thrived.
 Consumers have moved to do more and more of their shopping and day-to-day tasks online.

-Physical shops, on the other hand, are not destined to being a remnant of the past.
+Physical shops, on the other hand, are not destined to be a remnant of the past.
 Physical stores are also preferred by customers.
 However, to take advantage of this increased digitalization, brands must change their marketing strategies.

 Stores will become more than just a place to shop in the future.
 They’ll be a place where businesses can really connect with their customers and enhance the overall customer experience.